 Today I get to show you the pretty pink version of the baby quilts I made for the little nugget!
 This one took a lot longer than the boy version but I love it.

 I’m hugely into pairing pastels with black and white, and also metallic gold and polka dots and geometric shapes and…well all of it!
 I used See Kate Sew’s triangle quilt tutorial and pattern.
+It was a lot of fun to put together.
 She has the tips of each point of the triangle clipped off so that you get perfect points every time.
-It was a lot of fun to put together.
+It is always easier to use a tutorial or pattern to help you, especially if you are fairly new to quilt making.
+You might want to use these free quilt block patterns if you are planning to make your own quilt at some point.

 As for fabrics, I bought the multi-color abstract print, pink and turquoise flannels and gold dots (big for the front triangles and tiny ones for the back) on fabric.com.
 The rest was hanging out in my stash.